raunakab/raunakab.github.io/content/blog/2-no_prelude_builds_using_buck2.md

 This will initialize an empty `buck2` repository for us.
 Most importantly, this repository will *not* contain any prebuilt rules!
-This is going to be especially important for us since we are going to be re-writing them from scratch.
+This is going to be especially important for us since we are going to be re-writing them from scratch (thus fulfilling the entire "no-prelude" point of this article).

 This is the structure of the repository that you should be seeing so far: